peritext/peritext/specification/sections/doc-document_syntax.md

 Modulo documentation | document syntax (modulo-flavoured markdown) | WIP
 =================

-Modulo-flavoured markdown is supposed to be built on top of two existing specs, to which it adds some (as little as possible) of features :

-* Markua implementation (from : https://leanpub.com/markua/read) that is supposed to adapt markdown to book writing, for all document-related markdown specifications
+Modulo-flavoured markdown is supposed to be built on top of Markua implementation (from : https://leanpub.com/markua/read) that is supposed to adapt markdown to book writing.
-* criticmarkup implementation for document revision and comments features (in prevision of future developments)

-Some guidelines to keep in mind :
-* all the data and semantics should be encoded inside html structure (heavy, but reliable)
-* it should comply to existing html semantic standards as much as possible
+What it is supposed to add is the notion of resource specification, and resource contextualization, intelligent contextualization of content, and templating.

+## Intelligent contextualisation

+To develop ...
+Typically, for instance, a quote followed by a reference citation should bind the quote to this reference citation at html level, and data API level.

+## Resources contextualization and specification

+Resources are of 3 types :
+* bibliographical records
+* figures
+* entities (or, in book vocab, glossary entries)

+Basically, resource description (all constant, non-changing properties) and resource contextualisation (how to display it at a specific point of the contents) are separated.

+Resource description can occur either in separate files or inside the content.md file of a modulo node.

+Resource contextualisation can occur only in a content.md file, as it is where it is instanciated and contextualized.

+## Templating

+Things should be easily template-based rendered, such as :
+* authors names
+* table of content

 # Formatting syntax